rich-iannone/DiagrammeR/README.md

 <img src="inst/img/d_graph.png">

-Creating attributes and setting values for them is often useful because we can do further work with the attributes (e.g., mutate values or migrate them during traversals).
+Creating attributes and setting their values is often useful because we can further work with the attributes (e.g., *mutate* values or even use them during traversals).
 Furthermore, we can create aesthetic properties based on numerical or categorical data.
+This is important for when you want to display your graph diagram using the `render_graph()` function.

-Don’t worry if attribute values weren’t set during the creation of the associated nodes or edges.
-There are many functions available for both selecting nodes or edges and also for making changes to node/edge attributes.
-Often, this is the more efficient strategy as we can target nodes/edges based on their properties.
+Don’t worry if attribute values weren’t set right during the creation of the associated nodes or edges.
+They are ways to set attribute values for existing nodes and edges.
+Functions are available for targeting the specific nodes/edges (i.e., making a *selection*) and other functions are used to set attribute values for the selected nodes or edges.
+Often, this can be the more efficient strategy as we can target nodes/edges based on their properties (e.g., degree, relationships to neighbors, etc.).
 Here is an example where we select a node based on its `value` attribute and modify its `color` node aesthetic attribute:

 ```r
 e_graph <-